huderlem/linoone/README.md

 pip install -r requirements.txt
 ```

+Additionally, you must have [Graphviz](https://graphviz.org/download/) installed and available on your path.

 Linoone uses `pycparser` to parse the project's C files. `pycparser` has a couple issues with parsing the vanilla pokeemerald source code.
 You'll have to make a couple manual modifications to pokeemerald first:

 In `include/global.h`, make the following modifications: